 In options or futures, the front month refers to the month with the nearest time to expiration.
 For this particular trade, I’d make sure to go about four weeks out.
-Since the VIX has weekly options, there should be no trouble finding a spread that always has one month until expiration.
+Since the VIX has weekly options, there should be no trouble finding a spread that’s always around a month to expiration.

 Essentially, this ongoing trade strategy can give you decent protection against an upswing in volatility without breaking the bank.
-For example, with the VIX around $13.50, the 15-20 call spread with about 4 weeks to expiration will only cost you around $1 per share.
-That’s your max risk on the trade, with the max gain at $4 per share.
+For example, with the VIX around $14.50, the 15-20 call spread with about 4 weeks to expiration will only cost you around $1.
+That’s your max risk on the trade, with the max gain at $4.
 Breakeven at expiration occurs with VIX at $16.
 Paying $1 to make $4 is a smart way to benefit from a volatility increase without risking too much.

 The stock market isn’t the only thing that’s likely to be volatile in 2017.
 Interest rates could also be in for quite the ride.
 And if interest rates are going to move, then so are bonds.

-Since, most of the action in bonds is on the longer-term side of the yield curve, the most popular way to trade bonds is with iShares 20+ Year Treasury Bond ETF (NASDAQL:TLT).
+Since most of the action in bonds is on the longer-term side of the yield curve, the most popular way to trade bonds is with iShares 20+ Year Treasury Bond ETF (TLT).
 If you not familiar with TLT, the price of the ETF goes up when long-term bond prices go up (and interest rates fall).

-There’s no better way to trade expected volatility (i.e. lots of movement) than with buying a straddle.
+There’s no better way to trade expected volatility (i.e. lots of movement) than by buying a straddle.
 An options straddle is when you buy the at-the-money call and put at the same time in the same expiration period.
-For example, if TLT is trading at $120, buying the ATM straddle for March is done by purchasing both the March 120 call and put combined for around $6 per share.
+For example, if TLT is trading at $124, buying the ATM straddle for July is done by purchasing both the July 124 call and put combined for around $6.

 We’ve discussed an options trade related to stock market volatility, and one related to bond/interest rate volatility.
 Now, let’s look at a simple gold trade to round out the trifecta.